sce/flot/API.md

-    The first object means that for the first coordinate it should be taken into account when scaling the x axis, that it must be a number, and that it is required - so if it is null or cannot be converted to a number, the whole point will be zeroed out with nulls.
-Beyond these you can also specify "defaultValue", a value to use if the coordinate is null.
-This is for instance handy for bars where one can omit the third coordinate (the bottom of the bar) which then defaults to 0.
+    The first object means that for the first coordinate it should be taken into account when scaling the x axis, that it must be a number, and that it is required - so if it is `null` or cannot be converted to a number, the whole point will be zeroed out with nulls.
+Beyond these you can also specify `defaultValue`, a value to use if the coordinate is `null`.
+This is for instance handy for bars where one can omit the third coordinate (the bottom of the bar) which then defaults to `0`.

- - processDatapoints  [phase 3]
+ - `processDatapoints`  [phase 3]

     ```function(plot, series, datapoints)```

     Called after normalization of the given series but before finding
     min/max of the data points.
 This hook is useful for implementing data
-    transformations. "datapoints" contains the normalized data points in
+    transformations. `datapoints` contains the normalized data points in
     a flat array as datapoints.points with the size of a single point
-    given in datapoints.pointsize.
+    given in `datapoints.pointsize`.
 Here's a simple transform that
     multiplies all y coordinates by 2:

     ```js